noeldjohnson/noeldjohnson.github.io/_pages/classes.md

 ---
 ![cat_smbc](/assets/images/cat_smbc.gif)

+I'm teaching one class this summer, Development Economics.
+The class webpage is [here.](https://noeldjohnson.github.io/dev/)

 If you're looking for my tutorials on basic usage of ArcGIS, you can download them [here.](https://github.com/noeldjohnson/ArcGIS-Tutorial.git)

 Click [here](https://noeldjohnson.github.io/student_advice/) for links on writing and other advice for students.